moeyahmed/mental-math-website/README.md

 questionGenerator(): Generates a new question based on the difficulty. stopGame(resultText): Stops the game when the time is up and displays the final score.
 Event listeners for the start button and the submit button to control the flow of the game.
-Customizing the game
-The game can be customized by modifying the questionGenerator() and updateScore() functions.
-For instance, you can add more operators, increase the range of the numbers, or adjust the scoring system to fit your needs.